mattstruble/mattstruble.github.io/_posts/2020-11-19-dlpa-data-preprocessing.md

 style: border
 color: success
 series: dlpa
 description: How I shaped the AVA database to reduce training times, remove bias, and improve model inference.
+comments: true
 ---
 During data analysis I found various potential pitfalls in the AVA database that could introduce unwanted biases into the final model.
 Here is a brief overview as a quick recap: